Turn to these free online primary sources:

 Medical Heritage Library

 A consortium of medical libraries, including Yale, have put parts of their collections available online.
 Over 300,000 freely downloadable primary source books, many from 1780-1923.
-On the Medical Heritage Library website, under the Content tab, you can find primary resource sets on vaccination and disability, as well as access American and State medical society journals.
+On the Medical Heritage Library website, under the Content tab, you can find American and State medical society journals.

 National Library of Medicine (NLM) Historical Collections

-Great primary history of medicine material, including digitized books, archives, and moving images (aka movies).
-Also see their huge image archive, which includes posters and more!
+Great primary history of medicine material, including digitized books, images, archives, and moving images (aka movies).
+Includes the Health Policy and Services Research collection, with reports on health policy.

 Home to a huge variety of resources, including Moving Pictures, for free use.
-Not limited to history of medicine, but lots of possible primary sources here.
+Not limited to history of medicine or urban health, but lots of possible primary sources here.
 Make sure, if you pick a source from here, that it's uploaded by a library or other institution!
+You can find movies like Right to Health: Neighborhood Health Centers in Profile, A (1969).

 A huge online repository of freely downloadable books and journals, from a collaboration of libraries including Yale.
-Not limited to history of medicine, but lots of possible primary sources here.
+Not limited to history of medicine or urban health, but lots of possible primary sources here.

 Digital Public Library of America

-This is a selected list of sites related to topics on traditional medicine.
+This is a selected list of sites related to topics on race and mental health.
 This is by no means everything!